-EARBUDS & HEADPHONES: Earbuds and headphones, with or without cords, may be used during study hall and during class when specifically instructed by a teacher.
+Earbuds & Headphones: Earbuds and headphones may not be worn indoors, nor during class, meetings, or assemblies, unless specifically instructed by a teacher.
 These may not be used during breaks, lunch, or passing periods.

-ELECTRONIC DEVICES: Academy strives to have students interact meaningfully with each other and with faculty during the school day.
+Electronic Devices: Academy strives to have students interact meaningfully with each other and with faculty during the school day.
 Therefore, students may only use electronic devices such as laptops or tablets with plug-in earbuds in study halls.